 Unless specifically stated in Appendix D1, new post-qualification training requirements are not applicable to an individual who is qualified prior to the effective date of the revision to IMC 1245 adding the new requirement.
 However, previously qualified inspectors should consider expanding their technical knowledge by completing these and other courses listed in Appendix D based on previous work experience and planned work activities in specific technical areas.

 Those individuals previously qualified to perform limited scope activities will continue in that status.
-However, new requirements must be met achieve Full Inspector Qualification.
+However, new requirements must be met to achieve Full Inspector Qualification.

 Staff in the process of qualifying when a new revision is issued will transition to and complete their qualification under the new program.
 Based on section 1245-05.02, “Alternate Methods for Meeting a Program Requirement,” of this manual chapter, individuals will be given credit in the new program for training activities completed under the old program.